dsab123/content/blogposts/augustine-luther-and-calvin-on-prayer.md

             - Thus, these two rules aren’t contradictory but complimentary
             - We need to keep in mind that if God gave us everything we prayed for, we’d be miserable.
 Augustine’s ‘Disordered Loves’ comes into play here again, of course.
             - God won’t give us anything that is contrary to His Will (Romans 8:28)
-    - “We can, therefore, pray confidently because He won’t five us everything we want.
-‘He so tempers the outcome of events according to his incomprehensible plan that the prayers of the saints, which are a mixture of faith and error, are not nullified.’"
+    - "We can, therefore, pray confidently because He won’t five us everything we want.
+'He so tempers the outcome of events according to his incomprehensible plan that the prayers of the saints, which are a mixture of faith and error, are not nullified.'"
     <br>
         - “Don’t be afraid that you will ask for the wrong thing. _Of course you will!_ God ‘tempers the outcome’ with his incomprehensible wisdom."
 <br>